zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

         If the scope is set to ``function``, DUT is launched for every test case in python script.
 For ``session`` scope, DUT is launched only once.

-    robot_test_path: <robot file path> (default empty)
+    robot_testsuite: <robot file path> (default empty)
-        Specify a path to a file containing a Robot Framework test suite to be run.
+        Specify one or more paths to a file containing a Robot Framework test suite to be run.

+    robot_option: <robot option> (default empty)
+        One or more options to be send to robotframework.

     bsim_exe_name: <string>
         If provided, the executable filename when copying to BabbleSim's bin